arbor/asif/README.md

 The n-th filename in the segment 0 describes the n-th segment in the file.

+### Layer 2: Additional metadata

-The `.asif/filenames` segment may contain a named segment `.asif/createtime`.
+The `asif` file may contain contain a named segment `.asif/createtime`.
 If it does, this segment concatenated `Word64` numbers representing the create time of each file in microseconds since epoch.
 If the segment does not have a create time, it's create time entry will be `0` instead.

+The `asif` file may contain contain a named segment `.asif/formats`.
+If it does, this segment concatenated null terminated strings representing the format of the data in the respective segments.
+The `dump` command will use this information to choose the most appropriate way to print the data in each segment.

 ## CLI
 [CLI documentation](doc/cli.md)